 There are also a lot of corner shops within the Madina township where the school is located.
 These have been very popular options for shopping to many students both local and international.

 The Madina market, which serves the shopping needs of the people of Madina could also be of help to students wanting to shop, especially for local African and for that matter Ghanaian foodstuff.

 The University Food Court, located within the Students Centre, is the primarily eating facility for students.
 Operated by private catering service providers and regulated by the University, the Food Court offers decent meals at affordable prices.
 Students may choose from Ghanaian cuisine or international choices, snack and drinks.
 If you have never tasted a Ghanaian meal, then your first meal in Ghana should be at Mama Lit, Tasty Treats Restaurants and others right on campus.
 Slightly away from campus are the popular Asanka Local Restaurant and Home Made Eatery noted for their delicious Ghanaian dishes.
 There are also a number of food joints around campus known popularly in Ghana as Chop Bars.

 Moving in and out of campus may require the use of transport services depending on how far one is travelling.
 It is not at all risky to travel on foot if the distance is not much.
 However, if a student wishes to travel distances within the Accra area or beyond, there will be the need for transport services.

 Accra is a busy city by night, especially at weekends.
-Students have a variety of pubs around the Madina area where they may hang out.
+Students have a variety of pubs and entertainment centres around the Madina area where they may hang out.
 For funs of night clubs, the Padees night club is only 12 minutes drive from campus.
 There are also such Night Clubs as Boomerang, Aphrodisiac, Collisium, Neighbourhood, Jokers, Warehouse, Timberland, Yegola, Oops etc, which are averagely 20 – 30 minutes drive from campus, depending on the Club in question.